The Lake District enchanted literary giants like Beatrix Potter and William Wordsworth, and we bet it’ll steal your heart, too.

 British weather means the Lake District is pretty wet throughout the year.
 Even in the warmer months, you’re likely to experience the occasional shower.
 That said, the summer months between June and September when the days are drier, warmer and longer.
 June and July are probably the best for exploring the walking trails and getting out on the lakes.
 Good weather also draws in tourists so it does get pretty busy around this time of year.

 Whatever activities you plan on doing in the Lake District, make sure you bring a sturdy pair of shoes, a fleece or jumper, a waterproof jacket, t-shirts, long-sleeved tops and trousers.
 If you’re going in the winter, make sure you pack a warm winter coat, a woolly hat, gloves and a scarf.
 Hikers should pack long waterproof layers and a solid pair of hiking boots as it gets pretty chilly as you ascend the peaks.

 You can get mobile phone coverage in the towns, villages and tourist hubs, but expect your coverage to be patchy when you’re in more remote areas and on trails at higher elevations.

 Cumbria Tourism strives to make the Lake District accessible for all.
-There are 48 easy-access routes across the national park suitable for travelers with limited mobility, wheelchairs and pushchairs.
-The information centers are also accessible and the staff are available to advise on accessible facilities.
+There are 48 easy-access routes across the national park suitable for travellers with limited mobility, wheelchairs and pushchairs.
+The information centres are also accessible and the staff are available to advise on accessible facilities.
 Learn more about accessibility in the Lake District.

 Read more about the United Kingdom